innolitics/rdm/rdm/base/software_plan.md

 {% if system.auditor_notes %}[This section fulfills 62304:5.1.8]{% endif %}

-The **Software Requirements Specification** (or **SRS**) describes what the software needs to accomplish.
-It is largely written by the project lead during the [Requirements Analysis Activity](#requirements-analysis), and is reviewed by the project lead during the [Release Activity](#release).
-Software developers may clarify and extend the document slightly during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).
+The **software requirements specification** (or **SRS**) describes what the software needs to accomplish.
+It is largely written by the project lead during the [requirements analysis activity](#requirements-analysis), and is reviewed by the project lead during the [release activity](#release).
+Software developers may clarify and extend the document slightly during the [unit implementation and testing activity](#unit-implementation-and-testing).

-The **Software Design Specification** (or **SDS**) describes how the software accomplishes what the SRS requires.
-A significant portion is written by the project lead during the [Architectural Design Activity](#architectual-design), but many details and specifics are added by software developers during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).
-It is reviewed for consistency by the project lead during the [Release Activity](#release).
+The **software design specification** (or **SDS**) describes how the software accomplishes what the SRS requires.
+A significant portion is written by the project lead during the [architectural design activity](#architectual-design), but many details and specifics are added by software developers during the [unit implementation and testing activity](#unit-implementation-and-testing).
+It is reviewed for consistency by the project lead during the [release activity](#release).

+The **level of concern** document is written by the project lead, in conjunction with the manufacturer, up front.
+Its purpose is to help guide the risk analysis and inform the FDA.
+It may be updated as part of [risk assessment activity](#risk-assessment).
+It is reviewed by the project lead during the [release activity](#release).

-The **Release History** includes a list of change requests and problem reports addressed within a release.
+A **release history** includes a list of change requests and problem reports addressed within a release.
 It also includes a record of the implemented changes and their verification and a list of known anomalies.
-The content of the document is slowly built up by software developers during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).
-The project lead completes the document and verifies it during the [Release Activity](#release).
+The content of the document is slowly built up by software developers during the [unit implementation and testing activity](#unit-implementation-and-testing).
+The project lead completes the document and verifies it during the [release activity](#release).

-The **Level of Concern** document is written by the project lead, in conjunction with the manufacturer, up front.
-Its purpose is to help guide the risk analysis and inform the FDA.
-It may be updated as part of [Risk Assessment Activity](#risk-assessment).
-It is reviewed by the project lead during the [Release Activity](#release).
+A **test record** describes a set of tests which were run, when, and by who.
+It also must include enough details to reproduce the testing setup.

 {% endblock %}
 {%- block project_details %}{% endblock %}
+{# TODO: split out the test plan and other sections of the project_details into more granular blocks #}

 # Activities

-This section of the software plan describes the various activities involved with software risk management, development, and maintenance.
+This section of the software plan describes the various activities involved with software development, maintenance, risk management, problem resolution, and version control (also known, in regulatory lingo as "configuration management").
 The relationship between the inputs and outputs of these activities are displayed in the following diagram and are fully described in the sub-sections below.

-Since we are using an agile development life cycle, activities may be performed before their inputs have settled.
-As a result, activity inputs and outputs may not be consistent in between releases.
+Since we are using an agile development life cycle, activities may be performed before their inputs have settled and thus inputs and outputs may not be consistent between releases.

 {% if system.auditor_notes %}[This software plan does not explicitly separate the software development process, software maintenance process, configuration management process, problem resolution process, and software-related risk management because we are using an agile software development life cycle and thus the processes overlap with one another significantly.
 The activities described here fulfill 62304:5.1.1.a, 5.1.1.b, 5.1.6, 5.1.7, and 5.1.9.b as well as, software-related portions 14971:3.4.a, 3.4.b, 3.4.c, and 3.4.e]{% endif %}